chericito/mobohubb-docs/docs/QUICK START/new-ui.md

 ---
 title: New User Interface
 excerpt: >-
-  We have revamped Mobohubb’s graphical interface to make it more **modern**, **intuitive**, and **customizable**.
+  We have revamped mobohubb’s graphical interface to make it more **modern**, **intuitive**, and **customizable**.
 You’ll notice a refreshed color palette, reorganized layout, and new customization options to suit your preferences and needs.